izaack89/redux-store/README.md

 ![GitHub license](https://img.shields.io/badge/Licenses-MIT-blue.svg)

-_This application was developed for students and teachers that need an app for their school and need to control their assignments, time and take overall control of their tasks._
+_This application was developed Context and the goal was to transform that by using Redux.
+So this online store ._

 ## Table of Contents